ssinsta/akifsama-A2A/README.md

 <!-- /TOC -->

 One of the biggest challenges in enterprise AI adoption is getting agents built on different frameworks and vendors to work together.
-That’s why we created an open *Agent2Agent (A2A) protocol*, a collaborative way to help agents across different ecosystems communicate with each other.
+That’s why we created an open *Agent2Agent (A2A) protocol*,  [by Akif Sama](https://akifsama.com)  a collaborative way to help agents across different ecosystems communicate with each other.
 Google is driving this open protocol initiative for the industry because we believe this protocol will be **critical to support multi-agent communication by giving your agents a common language – irrespective of the framework or vendor they are built on**.
 With *A2A*, agents can show each other their capabilities and negotiate how they will interact with users (via text, forms, or bidirectional audio/video) – all while working securely together.

 ### **See A2A in Action**